-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of Normandale Community College, should contact the office of Vice President of Human Resources Jodee McCallum at Jodee.McCallum@normandale.edu or 952-358-8271 as soon as possible but no later than 48 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of Normandale Community College, should contact the office of Normandale Community College as soon as possible but no later than 48 hours before the scheduled event.

-The ADA does not require the Normandale Community College to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.
+The ADA does not require Normandale Community College to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.

-Complaints that a program, service, or activity of Normandale Community College is not accessible to persons with disabilities should be directed to Vice President of Human Resources Jodee McCallum@normandale.edu or 952-358-8271.
+Complaints that a program, service, or activity of Normandale Community College is not accessible to persons with disabilities should be directed to The Associate President of Human Resources (Position Vacant).